edanalytics/edfi_api_client/README.md

 -----

 ### resource
-This method requires a connection to the ODS.
+This method only requires a connection to the ODS when calling a REST method.

 Use this method to initialize an EdFiResource (i.e. EdFiEndpoint).
 This object contains methods to pull rows and resource metadata from the API.